cdapio/coopr-provisioner/lib/provisioner/worker/plugins/automators/chef_solo_automator/resources/cookbooks/windows/README.md

 Create Windows printer.
 Note that this doesn't currently install a printer driver.
 You must already have the driver installed on the system.

-The Windows Printer LWRP will automatically create a TCP/IP printer port for you using the `ipv4_address` property.
-If you want more granular control over the printer port, just create it using the `windows_printer_port` LWRP before creating the printer.
+The Windows Printer resource will automatically create a TCP/IP printer port for you using the `ipv4_address` property.
+If you want more granular control over the printer port, just create it using the `windows_printer_port` resource before creating the printer.

 #### Actions

 - `:create` - Create a new printer
-- `:delete` - Delete a new printer
+- `:delete` - Delete an existing printer

 #### Properties

-- `device_id` - Name attribute.
-Required.
-Printer queue name, e.g. 'HP LJ 5200 in fifth floor copy room'
+- `device_id` - Printer queue name, e.g. 'HP LJ 5200 in fifth floor copy room'.
+Name property.
 - `comment` - Optional string describing the printer queue.
 - `default` - Boolean.
 Optional.
 Defaults to false.
 Note that Windows sets the first printer defined to the default printer regardless of this setting.
 - `driver_name` - String.
 Required.
 Exact name of printer driver.
 Note that the printer driver must already be installed on the node.
 - `location` - Printer location, e.g. 'Fifth floor copy room', or 'US/NYC/Floor42/Room4207'
 - `shared` - Boolean.
 Defaults to false.
 - `share_name` - Printer share name.
-- `ipv4_address` - Printer IPv4 address, e.g. '10.4.64.23'.
+- `ipv4_address` - Printer's IPv4 address, e.g. '10.4.64.23'.
 You don't have to be able to ping the IP address to set it.
 Required.

 An error of "Set-WmiInstance : Generic failure" is most likely due to the printer driver name not matching or not being installed.